Jorge Soler Player Props: Marlins vs. Phillies

-On Saturday, Jorge Soler (.270 batting average in his past 10 games, with five doubles, a home run, six walks and three RBI) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 4:10 PM ET.
+On Sunday, Jorge Soler (batting .306 in his past 10 games) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:40 PM ET.

 Jorge Soler Game Info & Props vs. the Phillies